Rigatoni with Sausage and Fresh Mozzarella Recipe

-- Start by heating up a pot of salted water for the pasta.
+- Start by heating a pot of salted water for the pasta.
 Be sure to check out my pasta cooking tips.
-When the water is at a boil, add the pasta and cook until al dente.
+Add the pasta and cook until al dente when the water is at a boil.

 - Get all your ingredients ready.
 This is called mise en place.
 Start by finely chopping the shallot or onion, mincing the garlic, slicing the sausage and slicing the kalamata olives.
 Cut the fresh mozzarella into small pieces.

-- Heat up a small sauce pan and when hot, add the olive oil.
-When the olive oil is hot but not smoking, add the shallot and cook on medium-high heat for a couple of minutes.
+- Heat a small saucepan, and when hot, add the olive oil.
+When the olive oil is hot but not smoking, add the shallot and cook on medium-high heat for a few minutes.

 - Add the garlic, being careful not to let it burn.
-I will shake the pan or use a wooden spoon to prevent this from happening.
+I will shake the pan or use a wooden spoon to prevent this.
 I let that cook for about a minute and then added the cooked sausage and kalamata olives.

 - I let this cook for a minute or two and then add the beef or brown stock.
 Let this reduce by about half.
 I also like to add a little of the water the pasta is cooking in because it has some starch in it from the pasta.
 It doesn't take much--maybe ¼ to ½ cup.